-Mozilla VPN’s network consists of just over 280 servers in around 40 locations, which should be adequate for most users.
-Experienced VPN users will be pleased to hear that Mozilla VPN uses Mullvad's VPN servers (a well-known and trusted brand), which it connects to via only the modern WireGuard protocol for maximum performance and privacy.
+Mozilla VPN’s server coverage consists of over 400 servers placed in around 40 locations, which isn’t as big as some other competitors but it should be enough for most users.
+More experienced users will be glad to know that Mozilla VPN uses Mullvad’s VPN servers, which is another well-known and trusted brand.
+Mozilla VPN only uses WireGuard protocol, the absolute best for performance and security.

 Features include a kill switch that can be set to deploy in the event that the VPN drops out.
 However, if this advanced-level security isn’t required for all your tasks, split tunneling ensures you can carry on browsing using a standard connection too.

 Be aware that although Mozilla VPN works with up to five devices, they all need to be registered.
 So, if you’re already at the maximum capacity, you’ll need to deregister one of the devices before you can add another.
 Some providers, like KeepSolid VPN Unlimited, have similar rules, but most, like ExpressVPN, don’t force you to register a device before you can use it, which makes the process far simpler.

 Pricing is a pretty standard $9.99 for a monthly account which drops to $7.99 for a six month plan, or go for a full year and it's the equivalent of $4.99 per month.
 All rather average then.
 However, you will benefit from a 30-day money-back guarantee with no hidden catches, so you can test the service to see if it fits.

 Mozilla VPN on paper

 Client software platforms: Windows, iOS, Android, Mac and Linux